-On this page you can find information about AFG and its home loans.
+AFG is an Australian lender.
+On this page you can find information about AFG and its products.

 - AFG Home Loans belongs to Australian Finance Group.
-AFG is a brokerage with 2,900 mortgage brokers and also has its own range of home loan products.
+It's a brokerage with 2,900 mortgage brokers and also has its own range of home loan products.

-- AFG offers five home loan products, with something for most borrowers including self-employed borrowers and investors.
+- It offers five home loan products, with something for most borrowers including self-employed borrowers and investors.

-How do I apply for a AFG mortgage?
+How do I apply for a mortgage from AFG?